clojuremn/gradle-clojure-talk/NOTES.md

     - A motivated individual [John Szakmeister](https://github.com/jszakmeister) reached out to Colin and I to try to get some momentum on a Gradle plugin.
     - He organized a call with one of Gradle's devs, which helped guide us.
     - Since then I've
+- gradle-clojure Usage
-- Gradle wrapper
+  - Basics
-  - Wrapper vs normal install
-- Gradle's 3 phases (initialization, configuration, execution)
-  - init scripts
+    - Project Structure
-  - settings.gradle
+    - Dependencies from Clojars
-  - build.gradle
+    - Publish to Clojars
-- Gradle plugins
-  - Core plugins
-  - Plugin portal
-- Multi project builds
-  - Hava a Java library
-  - Have a Kotlin library
-  - Clojure backend
-  - Clojurescript frontend
+    - AOT compile
-- Polyglot builds
+      - Reflection warnings
-  - Java depending on Clojure
-  - Kotlin depending on Clojure
-  - Clojure depending on Java
-  - Clojure depending on Kotlin
+      - Fail on reflection warnings
   - REPL usage
+    - dev dependencies
+    - Only background (Gradle has bad support for user input)
-  - Local usage (is that even possible?)
+    - Local usage (telnet and rlwrap)
+      - I'd love to get rebel-readline to work for this
     - Atom usage
-  - Cursive usage (?)
   - Executing clojure.test tests
     - Test report
     - Test selection
     - Test logging (use as example of init script)
     - Continuous mode
+  - Uberjar
+    - Gradle Shadow plugin
+  - Polyglot builds
+    - Java depending on Clojure
+    - Kotlin depending on Clojure
+    - Clojure depending on Java
+    - Clojure depending on Kotlin
+  - Multi project builds
+    - Hava a Java library
+    - Have a Kotlin library
+    - Clojure backend
+    - Clojurescript frontend